Half-Life: Decay

 Half-Life: Decay is a multiplayer-only expansion pack for Valve's first-person shooter Half-Life.
 Developed by Gearbox Software and published by Sierra On-Line, Decay was released as part of the PlayStation 2 version of Half-Life in 2001.
-It is the third expansion pack for Half-Life, and like its predecessors, Decay returns to the setting and timeline of the original story, albeit portraying the story from the viewpoint of a different set of protagonists: two female scientists working in the Black Mesa Research Facility.
+It is the third expansion pack for Half-Life, and like its predecessors, Decay returns to the setting and timeline of the original story, albeit portraying the story from the viewpoint of a different set of protagonists: two scientists working in the Black Mesa Research Facility.
 Decay is a cooperative multiplayer game, designed to be played by two people working together to pass through the game's levels.

 Decay was not a critical success, but was received with some positivity by video game journalists.
 Many reviewers felt the game was best when played with other players, but that its more puzzle-oriented gameplay somewhat detracted from the overall experience.
 A number of reviews stated that the game simply felt like little more than an extra add-on for the PlayStation 2 version of Half-Life.